 B. Work your way out from the center of your home

 Since we are working with meshed network devices, watch for any weak points or bottlenecks in your new setup that would cause devices to disconnect or have lag.
 Bottlenecks might be created when there is only a single path that serves as a repeater to a group of devices.

 Position your controller as centrally as possible, pair the closest devices first, then work your way outward.
 If you’re having difficulty with any of the devices, always try to exclude/unpair before trying to pair them again.
 For door locks and other battery-operated devices, you might need to bring them closer to the controller to be detected.

-For users of Vera or Ezlo controllers, if you find yourself in difficulty or you need help with your setup, our Vera Easy Start service offers personalized setup support over the phone to get you started in minutes with zero-touch customer service.
+For users of Ezlo controllers, if you find yourself in difficulty or you need help with your setup, our Ezlo will easily start service and offers personalized setup support over the phone to get you started in minutes with zero-touch customer service.
 Just add it to your cart before you check out.